JoinCODED/WS-Dart-M2-Variabels/02_Dart_types/04_dynamic.md

-There's one more keyword, `dynamic` and this keyword let's us escape the type safety.
+There's one more keyword, which is `dynamic`.
+This keyword allows us to escape the type safety.

 ```dart
 void main () {